Linux 6.18 Kernel for RTL8196E¶

 |---|---|

-The result is a clean, maintainable kernel that can be easily updated to newer 5.10.x releases.
+The result is a clean, maintainable kernel that can be updated to newer 6.18.x point releases with minimal friction.

 Contents¶